nestybox/sysbox-ee/README.md

 -   You can use Sysbox to **easily** embed inner pod images into the K8s nodes.

-Moreover, with Sysbox, you can easily create a containerized K8s cluster without using the K8s.io kind tool, by using very simple Docker images and Docker run commands.
+Moreover, with Sysbox, you can easily create a containerized K8s cluster without using the K8s.io KinD tool, by using very simple Docker images and Docker run commands.

 We've created a tool called "kindbox" that is a simple wrapper around Docker